 2. A routine eye test can detect signs of general health issues

-- Diabetes – an early sign of diabetes can be detected in the retina at the back of the eye.
+- Diabetes – early signs can be detected in the retina at the back of the eye.
 The high blood sugar from diabetes can cause your vision to change (sometimes radically) and can damage the delicate blood vessels at the back of your eyes, causing them to leak blood and protein.

 - High Cholesterol – can sometimes be seen in the eye as deposits in the retinal blood vessels and in the clear corneal tissue on the front of your eye.

-- Low Iron – An early indication of this is when the inside layer of your lower eyelid becomes paler than normal.
+- Low Iron – the inside layer of your lower eyelid can become paler than normal.
 This part of the eye is normally pink or red as it has a rich blood supply.

-- Neurological conditions and brain tumours – this can be seen as changes to the optic nerve or in some cases changes to the retinal blood vessels.
+- Neurological conditions and brain tumours – changes to the optic nerve or in some cases changes to the retinal blood vessels.